Recently my PhD student gave a rehearsal of their 20 minute oral presentation. It was ok. Average.

 Given that you don’t want to present a lot of text, my general rule of thumb is

-5. Make each slide an image or a quote, possible with captions.
+5. Make each slide an image or a quote, possibly with captions.

 In general, people prefer (rightly so) examples over general rules.
 So.